 Are those f*cking fire ants?
 That's what I thought as I stood in the small wooden hut sweating completely through my shirt in 100-degree heat while the Cambodian park ranger gave me the death stare.
 I watched the tiny monsters march one by one on a wooden column that stood directly behind his head.
 They were roughly 100 times bigger than any ant I had ever seen in America.
 I was sure they had to be some specially engineered six-legged killing machines created by the army of Cambodia.
 Yes, those are the nasty creatures that will rip my body apart piece by piece after the ranger chains me to a post atop the Angkor Wat temple at high noon.
 This is how it ends.
 Flesh-eating ants.
 Pit stains.
 Done.
 All because I wanted a sh*tty Instagram picture that at most would get about 180 "likes" and 10 comments.
 Two of which would be spam from a company that sells graphic tees with poop emoji on them.

 I was so excited for my first trip to Southeast Asia for two main reasons.
 Foremost, this would be the first journey longer than a weekend I'd be taking with my boyfriend, Brandon.
 Two weeks together was going to be a real test.
 We joked that our official hashtag for the trip should be #makeorbreak.
 The story I am about to tell you is the only time during the trip where I thought the official hashtag would turn into #break.
 The second reason was to boost my traveling expert street cred.
-I'm a travel host for a video series on POPSUGAR, and I've been trying to build my list of countries and experiences.
+I was a travel host for a video series on POPSUGAR, and I was trying to build my list of countries and experiences.
 I've traveled a lot throughout Western Europe and North America, but come on, does that really count?
 Everyone and their mother goes to London or Chicago.
 (No, really, my good friend and her mother just went to London and Chicago.)
 I wanted to do something bigger.
 Go somewhere exotic.
 Show people I am truly a world traveler who can give you tested travel advice.
 Not because I googled it, but because I lived it, damn it.
 For me, Thailand and Cambodia seemed to be the perfect next stamp on the old passport.
 Halfway around the world.
 Ancient temples.
 Delicious food.
 And me soaking up all of it.
 The perfect investment into building my career.

 But let's be real.
-This is 2016.
+This was 2016.
 You can't just do something, be good at it, and be happy with your accomplishments.
 Don't you dare.
 Nope.
 You gotta SHOW people you're good at it.
 You gotta get a lot of people to follow you who think you're good at it.
 You gotta get "likes" and comments to prove you're good at it.
 It doesn't matter what "it" is either.
 Whether it's teaching or acting or farming or parenting or being a student.
 You gotta be a force on social media.
 Otherwise, you do not count.
 You're invisible.

 Now, am I being dramatic?
 Maybe a bit.
 But don't tell me you haven't felt that gnawing pressure yourself.
 You've scrolled through Facebook posts and wished you were having the perfect wedding with cocktails served in vintage mason jars like your old high school friend.
 You've seen your ex-boyfriend swapping faces with some girl on Snapchat and felt completely alone.
 You've "liked" the tweet that pictured your co-worker's hot abs, which made you feel like you were the fattest person on the planet.
 You've felt that lack of accomplishment just by swiping downward on your phone a few times with your thumb.
 We've been pushed toward this new way of validating ourselves, and it's damn hard to ignore.